junjiechoo24/junjiechoo24.github.io/README.md

 ### Image Processing
 - **Preprocessing**: Images are resized, converted to grayscale, and thresholded to enhance OCR performance.
 This preprocessing step improves the clarity of the images and makes the text extraction more accurate.
-- **OCR Extraction**: The preprocessed images are then analyzed using an OCR API to extract text data, which is essential for tracking and analyzing game-related metrics.
+- **OCR Extraction**: The preprocessed images are then analysed using an OCR API to extract text data, which is essential for tracking and analysing game-related metrics.

 ### Data Storage
 - **Google Cloud Storage**: Processed images and their associated metadata are uploaded to Google Cloud Storage.